techmexdev/Curriculum-Bachelors-CS/README.md

 + [Saylor CS402: Computer Communications and Networks](https://learn.saylor.org/course/view.php?id=84) - "A top-down approach to teach you the details about each layer and the relevant protocols used in computer networks."
 A course built of free resources curated from around the internet.

-# Cryptography:

-_Techniques for secure communication in the presence of adversaries, an increasingly important topic._

-+ [Stanford: Cryptography I](https://www.coursera.org/course/crypto) - Videos and exercises on a broad overview of ciphers and key techniques.

 # Computer Architecture:

 _Machine instructions, assembly language, system organization, etc._